 Similarly, excessive muscular weight is about as bad as excessive fat.
 In fact, since muscle weighs more than fat per unit volume, large muscles in the wrong place are worse than fat.
 Your previous sports background and former methods of training, as well as genetics, play a large role in the amount of muscle mass you are carrying.
 For example, perhaps you previously were involved in a body building or Cross-Fit style of training program (doing many sets of high rep exercises which tends to grow larger muscles).
 Or, perhaps, you come from a family of endomorphs who naturally have larger bones and thicker legs.
 Regardless of your situation, you can certainly improve your body composition and strength ratios, but there will obviously be genetic limitations.

 No matter if you can “pinch an inch” or possess large muscles that you’d like to somewhat shrink, you can go about doing this via nutritional and/or training interventions (ideally both).
 The dietary strategy is to reduce empty calories from junk foods and high-fat fast foods, while maintaining a steady consumption of protein and moderate consumption of carbohydrates.
-Getting into specific foods to eat and avoid is beyond the scope of this article, but the ideal macronutrient caloric breakdown for an athlete is 60 to 65 percent carbohydrate, 15 percent protein, and 20 to 25 percent fat.
-(Popular low-carb, high-fat diets, while often successful at yielding weight loss, are not the right program for a strength/power athlete needing carbohydrates to supply high-energy muscle fuel.)
+Getting into specific foods to eat and avoid is beyond the scope of this article, but the ideal macronutrient caloric breakdown for an athlete is 60 to 65 percent carbohydrate, ~20 percent protein, and 15 to 20 percent fat.
+(Popular low-carb, high-fat diets, while often successful at yielding weight loss, are generally not ideal for most strength/power athletes needing carbohydrates to fuel anaerobic )

 So how many calories to you need and how much should you reduce calories for weight loss?
 Everyone is different (age, metabolism, insulin sensitivity, activity level, etc.), but here are some rough estimates to begin your personal analysis.
 An active male (weighing around 160 pounds) desirous of some weight loss might restrict his total dietary intake to around 2,000 calories per day (up to 50 percent more on extremely active days).
 This would break down to about 300 grams of carbohydrate, 90 grams of protein, and 55 grams of fat.
 Similarly, an active female (around 120 lbs) wanting to drop a few pounds might limit total daily food consumption to about 1,500 calories (up to 30 percent more on extremely active days), striving for a macronutrient breakdown of around 245 grams of carbohydrate, 65 grams of protein, and 50 grams of fat.
 Upon achieving desired climbing weight, gradually increase caloric intake to determine the appropriate consumption to maintain a stable body weight.
 (Use this niffy online Calorie Calculator to estimate your needs and burn rate.)